The Painter

 Concerning the picture's position and the picture's longevity, see the pages about the painter's wife and son and Adam & Eve in Paradise.

 In Frölichs book (picture to the right), the painter is reproduced along with his family.
-According to the plague at the bottom, Klauber died in 1578, and Frölich puts two lines more into the painter's mouth, that Merian doesn't have:
+According to the plaque at the bottom, Klauber died in 1578, and Frölich puts two lines more into the painter's mouth, that Merian doesn't have:

 Unnd ihr meine Gesellen nun